-5a.2 If not completely harmonized, identify difference, rationale, impact: There are several NQFendorsed measures related to measure #384 Oncology: Medical and Radiation - Pain Intensity Quantified.
-Most related measures are assessed within different settings and at distinct levels of analysis.
-NQF measure #177 assesses the percentage of home health episodes with improvements in the frequency of a patient's pain.
-The measure is assessed at the facility level and within the home care setting.
-NQF measure #192 assesses the percentage of nursing home residents or patients within skilled nursing facilities who experience moderate to severe pain.
-In contrast to the PCPI measure, measure #192 is assessed at the facility level.
-NQF measure #523 is also assessed at the facility level and focuses on whether home health patients are assessed for pain.
-NQF measures #676 and 677 are facility-based measures and assess whether patients report moderate or severe pain while in post-acute care as short-stay or long stay patients, respectively.
-Measure #1628 is limited to patients with Stage IV diagnosis and is identified as a measure to be assessed at the facility, health plan or integrated delivery system level of analysis.
-NQF measure #1637 is also a facility level measure and assesses whether hospice or palliative care patients are assessed for pain.
+0384: Oncology: Medical and Radiation - Pain Intensity Quantified 0177: Improvement in pain interfering with activity 1628: Patients with Advanced Cancer Screened for Pain at Outpatient Visits percentage of home health episodes with doutry patients with advanced cancer who are not improvements in the frequency of a receiving this type of treatment.
+The proposed patient's pain.
+The measure is assessed measure targets patients with Stage IV cancer at the facility level and within the home and includes more venues of care than the care setting.
+NQF measure #192 assesses existing measure where it would be applied the percentage of nursing home (primary care and all cancer-related outpatient residents or patients within skilled visits).
+This is in keeping with the reality that pai nursing facilities who experience and pain control becomes a central focus for moderate to severe pain.
+In contrast to patients with late-stage cancer, and regular pain the PCPI measure, measure #192 is assessment should occur in multiple outpatient assessed at the facility level.
+NQF care settings.
+The developers propose that measure #523 is also assessed at the measure 0383 be limited to patients with Stage facility level and focuses on whether III cancer and endorse the proposed measure home health patients are assessed for which targets Stage IV cancer patients. pain.
+NQF measures #676 and 677 are Proposed measure 1634: Hospice and Palliative facility-based measures and assess Care - Pain Screening: Proposed measure 1634 whether patients report moderate or targets patients with serious conditions who are severe pain while in post-acute care as entering hospice or hospital-based palliative car short-stay or long stay patients, The measure proposed here targets a subrespectively.
+Measure #1628 is limited to population (advanced cancer).
+However, the patients with Stage IV diagnosis and is setting and timing of 1634 is hospice/palliative identified as a measure to be assessed at care admission and is a one-time screen.
+1628 the facility, health plan or integrated focuses on pain screening at all outpatient visits delivery system level of analysis.
+NQF Although the 2 measures focus on different measure #1637 is also a facility level venues of care (and 1 is a time measure and the measure and assesses whether hospice other every visit), they are completely or palliative care patients are assessed harmonized in content. for pain.
 NQF measure #420 is also related to the PCPI measure but is a claims-based measure.
-Measure #420 generally assesses pain whereas the PCPI measure assesses cancer treatmentrelated pain which represents a current gap in care.
+Measure #420 generally assesses pain whereas the PCPI measure assesses cancer treatment- related pain which represents a current gap in care.

-5b.1 If competing, why superior or rationale for additive value: Not applicable
+0384: Oncology: Medical and Radiation - Pain Intensity Quantified 0177: Improvement in pain interfering with activity 1628: Patients with Advanced Cancer Screened for Pain at Outpatient Visits 5b.1 If competing, why superior or rationale for additive value: Not applicable